 - Strong, M. and Oakley, J. E. (2014).
 When is a model good enough?
 Deriving the expected value of model improvement via specifying internal model discrepancies.
 SIAM/ASA Journal on Uncertainty Quantification, 2(1), 106-125.

-- Strong, M, Oakley, J. E. and Brennan A. Estimating multi-parameter partial Expected Value of Perfect Information from a probabilistic sensitivity analysis sample: a non-parametric regression approach.
-To appear in Medical Decision Making.
+- Strong M, Oakley J. E., Brennan A. (2014).
+Estimating multi-parameter partial Expected Value of Perfect Information from a probabilistic sensitivity analysis sample: a non-parametric regression approach.
+Medical Decision Making, 34(3), 311-26.